 The EFSP National Board is the sole recipient of EFSP grant funds from FEMA and establishes the program’s policies, procedures, and guidelines.

-The American Rescue Plan Act of 2021 appropriated $510 million to EFSP.
-This includes $400 million for local social service organizations aiding our nation’s hungry and homeless and $110 million for organizations providing humanitarian assistance to migrant families and individuals encountered by the Department of Homeland Security (DHS).
+The DHS Appropriations Act, 2022, appropriated $280 million to EFSP.
+This includes $130 million for local social service organizations aiding our nation’s hungry and homeless and $150 million for organizations providing humanitarian assistance to migrant families and individuals encountered by DHS.

 Funds for Organizations Assisting Migrants

-The EFSP National Board’s goal is to award funds as efficiently as possible to meet the urgent needs of local agencies in assisting the unique and vulnerable migrant population.
+The EFSP National Board’s goal is to award funds as efficiently as possible to meet the urgent needs of local agencies in assisting the unique and vulnerable migrant population encountered by DHS..